mertakdemir/Soderberg-Partners/README.md

 Structure

-I created a framework that contains 6 runner class for API, and 1 for UI.
+I used a Page Object Model that contains Web Element Locators for UI.
 Inside the e2e\Tests\API folder, you can find the API tests which are created according to task.
 Inside the e2e\Tests\UI folder, you can find the UI tests which are created according to task.
 The test has several parts such as: *Authorization, **Login, **Update, and *Verification of Uniqueness *Registration and Transaction.